Police dismantle pro-Palestinian encampment at MIT and move to clear Penn and Arizona protests

 The encampment had been up for at least two weeks and especially angered Jewish students, who have held counterprotests nearby.
 They covered a lawn with small Israeli flags and put up posters of some of the people abducted by the militants in the attack that ignited the war in Gaza.

-MIT President Sally Kornbluth, working to strike a balance between recognize the suffering in Gaza but concerns about the "safety of our community” warned Monday the encampment would have be removed.
+MIT President Sally Kornbluth, working to strike a balance between recognizing the suffering in Gaza and concerns about the "safety of our community,” had warned Monday the encampment would have be removed.

-“This prolonged use of MIT property as a venue for protest, without permission, especially on an issue with such sharp disagreement, is no longer safely sustainable,” she wrote to the MIT community.
+In a letter acknowledging Tuesday's arrests, she wrote that her responsibility is “to make sure that the campus is physically safe and functioning for everyone ... and that everyone feels free to express their views.”
+The encampment, she wrote, “increasingly made it impossible to meet all these obligations.”

 Credit: AP